Isaias Impact: Widespread damage and power outages across Long Island

 Tim Joyce, of Huntington, said he expects to be without power for two to three days.

+PSEG said Isaias was one of the strongest storms to reach the service area in years.
+The Nassau County legislature announced on Thursday it will hold a hearing August 13 to question PSEG on its handling of the tropical storm.

-PSEG Long Island President Daniel Eichhorn fought back against claims that PSEG was not prepared for the large tropical storm.
+PSEG Long Island President Daniel Eichhorn fought back against claims that the utility was not prepared for the large tropical storm.

 "Something that we expected and something that we think we planned well for," he said on Wednesday.

-Eichhorn said less than 24 hours after the storm 57 percent of customers have had their power restored.
+Eichhorn said less than 24 hours after the storm, 57% of customers have had their power restored.

-Approximately 140,000 customers remained without power as of 10 a.m. on Thursday.
-Power to all Long Island customers should be restored by Saturday, he said.

-Because of the extent of the outages, PSEG Long Island will open five customer outreach centers Thursday, from 11 a.m. until 6 p.m. (or supplies run out), providing people with free water and ice.
-To ensure they maintain the physical distancing necessary for the safety of employees and customers, these centers will offer drive-thru service.

 "The fact that customers could not contact us in no way has stopped us from restoration," Eichhorn said.